NCI-GDC/gdc-frontend-framework/holmes-py/README.md

 The Gitlab CI/CD Pipeline Flow:

 1. Runs on a schedule at [this URL](https://gitlab.datacommons.io/nci-gdc/front-end/gdc-frontend-framework/-/pipeline_schedules)
-2. Pick which environment to execute the tests in using a variable inside the schedule.
-This is done with variable PORTAL_REV_PROXY_IP_ADDRESS which can be set to different environments by having a value of
+2. Edit the variable PORTAL_REV_PROXY_IP_ADDRESS in the schedule to pick which environment to execute the tests in.
+Some choices are:

     A. $QA_INT_PORTAL_REV_PROXY_IP